KamilMalicki/KAMOS/README.md

 ## Description

-KAMOS (Kamil Operating System) is a lightweight operating system designed for x86 architecture.
+KAMOS (Kamil Operating System) is a lightweight operating system designed for x86 architecture by Kamil Malicki.
 It features basic commands and a file system based on CHS (Cylinder-Head-Sector).
 The system allows users to interact with it through a command-line interface.

 ## Features